 • It helps soothe your baby.

-· It improves your baby's growth and development
+• It may improve your baby's growth and development.

 1. Make sure the room is warm.